Last updated on September 25th, 2023 at 12:09 pm

 An experienced real estate agent can offer advice and help you determine a fair asking price for your house, taking into account its condition, market demand, and other factors.

-You may even make more than an “for sale by owner” or investor cash sale transaction.
 You might get offers that are higher than your asking price in a hot market.
 In a slower market it may take you months to get the best possible price for your property.

 Traditional sales will make your home more visible to potential buyers by having it listed on a local Multiple Listing Service.
-The MLS is only available to licensed agents, which is a great advantage.

-Buyers often demand unreasonable things before closing.
 For example, home inspectors may find faulty wiring or leaks and recommend that these be repaired.

 However, the buyer insists on having the whole house rewired and wants a new roof!
 The source of the leak may be hard to find!